MetricPanda/fast-poly2tri/README.md

 The following defines can be used to tweak the library:

-- `#define MPE_POLY2TRI_USE_FAST_ATAN`
-  To enable approximate Atan2 function.
-The implementation provided has an error of ~0.005 radians that is good enough for most use cases.

 - `#define MPE_POLY2TRI_USE_DOUBLE`
   To use double precision floating point for calculations